 \subsection{Metric-based Extension Heuristic}

-Since the MPS solution exhibits a high-quality solution only for a linear entanglement structure, we do not expect it to significantly improve the solution with limited entanglement even when retraining on a quantum device.
-However, the MPS solution can be used as a baseline.
-To learn long-range correlations, it is necessary to introduce more entanglement capacity, which raises the question of how to extend the baseline circuit in a way that uses a minimal amount of gates.
+Since the MPS achieves a high-quality solution only for a linear entanglement structure, we do not expect retraining the baseline circuit with limited additional entanglement to significantly improve upon it, even on quantum hardware.
+To learn long-range correlations, it is necessary to introduce more entanglement capacity, which raises the question of how to extend the baseline circuit in a way that uses a minimal number of gates.
 For small datasets, connecting the qubits in an all-to-all fashion provided good results~\cite{rudolph_synergistic_2023}.
-However, the number of parameters gets high with increasing qubits, which leads to deep circuits that are infeasible to train.
-Instead of all-to-all connections, we introduce an idea called the \textit{metric-based extension heuristic} to reduce the gate count and introduce inductive bias by utilizing characteristics of the dataset.
+However, the number of parameters grows large with increasing qubits, which leads to deep circuits that are infeasible to train.
+Instead of all-to-all connections, we introduce a heuristic we term the \textit{metric-based extension heuristic} to reduce the gate count and introduce inductive bias by utilizing characteristics of the dataset.